 His previous books include The Land That Lost Its Heroes, winner of the Somerset Maugham prize for non-fiction, Papa Spy, Barca, When Beckham went to Spain, Beyond the Silver River, and the internationally acclaimed Hand Of God: The Life Of Diego Maradona.
 His most recent book, La Roja, a history of Spanish national football, was published by Simon and Schuster in the UK and Nation Books in the US in May 2012.

-Jimmy’s next book, Francis: Pope of Good Promise, the story of Pope Francis I’s first year in office, will be published by Constable & Robinson in 2015.
+Jimmy’s next book, Francis: Pope of Good Promise, the story of Pope Francis I’s first year in office, will be published by Constable in September 2015.

 Assistant's name: Laura Williams